 Savannah Regional Small Business Capital Fund

-This fund is capitalized by four area banks: BB&T, Bank of America, SunTrust Bank and Wells Fargo Bank,to promote economic growth in the Savannah region by enabling local banks to make equity and special debt investments for small business development.
-The investments are not regular bank loans.
-The Capital Fund seeks to undertake community development activities such as job creation, through business modernization, diversification of the economy, neighborhood commercial revitalization and special projects with significant community development impact.
-SBAC provides loan packaging and servicing for this fund.
+This fund is capitalized by four area banks: BB&T, Bank of America, SunTrust Bank and Wells Fargo Bank to promote economic growth in the Savannah region.
+This is done by enabling local banks to make equity and special debt investments for small business development.
+However these investments are not regular bank loans.
+The Capital Fund seeks to undertake community development activities such as job creation through business modernization, diversification of the economy, neighborhood commercial revitalization, and special projects with a significant community development impact.
+The SBAC provides loan packaging and servicing for this fund.

 - Loan or investment requests that can not obtain funding from other reasonable sources.

-The request must come through a local area financial institution or SBAC and a sponsoring financial institution must be willing to loan 50% of the request.
+The request must come through a local area financial institution or the SBAC, and a sponsoring financial institution must be willing to loan 50% of the request.